ssomers/Bron-Kerbosch/README.md

 to compare the effects of algorithm complexity, programming languages, library choices, and parallelism.

-The algorithms implemented are three variants of [the Bron-Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron-Kerbosch_algorithm) to find all maximal cliques in a graph.
+The algorithms implemented are three variants of [the Bron-Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron-Kerbosch_algorithm) to find maximal cliques in a graph.
 Some algorithm variants (IK_*) are described in the 2008 paper by F. Cazals & C. Karande, “A note on the problem of reporting maximal cliques”, Theoretical Computer Science, 407 (1): 564–568, doi:10.1016/j.tcs.2008.05.010.

-It originated as a fork of [cornchz/Bron-Kerbosch](https://github.com/cornchz/Bron-Kerbosch).
+This project originated as a fork of [cornchz/Bron-Kerbosch](https://github.com/cornchz/Bron-Kerbosch).
 Compared to the original project, the code is:
-* converted from python 2 to python 3
+* converted from python 2 to python 3;
-* (hopefully) clarified and statically typed
+* (hopefully) clarified and statically typed;
-* extended with variations on the algorithms
+* extended with variations on the algorithms;
-* extended with unit tests, property based testing, and this performance test on random graphs
+* extended with unit tests, property based testing, and this performance test on random graphs;
-* and done over in Rust, Java, Kotlin, Go, C++ and C#, with parallelism added
+* done over in Rust, C#, Java, Kotlin, Go, and C++;
+* with alternatives exploiting parallelism;
+* since March 2026, ignoring maximal 2-cliques, i.e. lone edges, in addition to the original project that ignored other trivial maximal cliques: maximal 1-cliques (unconnected vertices) and the maximal 0-clique in the empty graph.

 All charts below show the amount of time spent on the same particular Windows machine with a 6 core CPU, all on the same predetermined random graph, with error bars showing the minimum and maximum